swyxio/async-render-toolbox/README.md

-# Async React Toolbox
+# Async Render Toolbox

-> Tools to help show off - or fix - your async-mode React apps
+> Tools to help show off - or fix - your async-mode Render apps

 This is an open source chrome extension you can toggle on or off to see whats going on with your laggy ass page.
-No affiliation with the React team.
-Currently this doesnt even require you to be a react user but in future we plan to add more reacty stuff so yeah i'm calling it a "react" toolbox.
+No affiliation with the React team, but was inspired by their work.

 ![asyncreacttools](https://user-images.githubusercontent.com/6764957/38154988-249cb8ac-3443-11e8-84f3-de05022d79d3.gif)

-This is completely open source: https://github.com/sw-yx/async-react-toolbox I am still a nooby chrome extension developer, please tell me if I am requesting too many permissions.
+This is completely open source: https://github.com/sw-yx/async-render-toolbox I am still a nooby chrome extension developer, please tell me if I am requesting too many permissions.

 ## Usage - chrome extension